On the exact Berk-Jones statistics and their p-value calculation: Computing p-values

 \end{thm} \begin{remark} As mentioned above, our algorithm can compute the $p$-value of any supremum-type one sided test statistic.
 The only difference lies in the coefficients $L^n_{i}(c)$ of Eq. (\ref{eq:Mn_p_value}), which depend on the specific test statistic.
 For example, the HC$^{2008}$ test of Eq. \eqref{eq:HC_08} satisfies

 Thus, for this statistic, $L_i^n(c) = \frac{i}{n} - c\sqrt{\tfrac{i}{n^2} \left(1 - \tfrac{i}{n}\right)}$. \end{remark}

 \begin{remark} Historically, an equation similar to (\ref{eq:Mn_p_value}) was derived by \cite{Daniels1945}, in an entirely different context.
-His formula was used in later works to derive closed form expressions for the distribution of the KS test statistic.
+His formula was used in later works to derive closed form expressions for the asymptotic distribution of the KS test statistic.
 See \cite{Durbin1973} for a survey. \end{remark}

 \begin{remark} To the best of our knowledge, the only other $O(n^2)$ algorithm for computing \textit{p}-values of \(L_{\infty}\)-type one-sided test statistics is that of \cite{KotelnikovaKhmaladze1983}.
-Their method is based on a different recursive formula, which involves large binomial coefficients, and may thus also require careful numerical implementation.
-A comparison of their method to ours is beyond the scope of this paper. \end{remark}
+Their method is based on a different recursive formula, which involves large binomial coefficients and also requires a careful numerical implementation. \end{remark}